 - Is literature and other information on various illnesses available in the Health Office?

 We have a variety of pamphlets and other resources on Health and Wellness, as well as medical conditions and treatments.

 - What are the Health Insurance Requirements, Coverage and Benefits?

-State law requires all college students enrolled in nine (9) credits or more to have health insurance.
-The cost of a health insurance policy is automatically added to a student's bill.
+State law requires all individuals to be insured.
+Students enrolled in nine (9) credits or more are automatically enrolled in a policy and the cost is added to the student's bill.
 A pamphlet is sent to students describing his/her benefits, and once the bill is paid the student receives an insurance wallet card.
-The amount of the insurance about $900 per year (subject to change).
-Insurance coverage is from September 1st to August 31st.
-If a student is only enrolled in the spring semester then the coverage is from January 1st to August 31st.
+The amount of the insurance is listed on the website www.universityhealthplans.com.
+Insurance coverage is from September 1 to August 31.
+If a student is only enrolled in the spring semester then the coverage is from January 1 to August 31.